Transcranial magnetic stimulation: United Kingdom

 The United Kingdom's National Institute for Health and Care Excellence (NICE) issues guidance to the National Health Service (NHS) in England, Wales, Scotland and Northern Ireland (UK).
 NICE guidance does not cover whether or not the NHS should fund a procedure.
 Local NHS bodies (primary care trusts and hospital trusts) make decisions about funding after considering the clinical effectiveness of the procedure and whether the procedure represents value for money for the NHS.

-NICE evaluated TMS for severe depression (IPG 242) in 2007, and subsequently considered TMS for reassessment in January 2011 but did not change its evaluation.
-The Institute found that TMS is safe, but there is insufficient evidence for its efficacy.
+NICE evaluated TMS for severe depression in 2007, finding that TMS was safe, but with insufficient evidence for its efficacy.
+Guidance was updated and replaced in 2015, concluding that evidence for short‑term efficacy of repetitive transcranial magnetic stimulation (rTMS) for depression was adequate, although the clinical response is variable, and ruling that rTMS for depression may be used with arrangements for clinical governance and audit.

 In January 2014, NICE reported the results of an evaluation of TMS for treating and preventing migraine (IPG 477).
 NICE found that short-term TMS is safe but there is insufficient evidence to evaluate safety for long-term and frequent uses.
 It found that evidence on the efficacy of TMS for the treatment of migraine is limited in quantity, that evidence for the prevention of migraine is limited in both quality and quantity.

-Subsequently, in 2015, NICE approved the use of TMS for the treatment of depression in the UK and IPG542 replaced IPG242.
-NICE said "The evidence on repetitive transcranial magnetic stimulation for depression shows no major safety concerns.
-The evidence on its efficacy in the short-term is adequate, although the clinical response is variable.
-Repetitive transcranial magnetic stimulation for depression may be used with normal arrangements for clinical governance and audit."
+As of 2025, use of rTMS in the UK was reported to have remained limited due to the cost of equipment and establishing treatment centres.
+Camilla Nord, head of the Mental Health Neuroscience Lab at the University of Cambridge said, "The NHS has unfortunately been far behind the US and Canada on rTMS, which is at least as effective as antidepressants, if not more".